About the Journal

 The title of JAPAS places particular emphasis on the Amish, among other plain Anabaptists.
 This is because the Amish are the most researched of the plain Anabaptists, although the journal is not just for Amish studies but all of plain Anabaptist studies.

 This is the first journal in Anabaptist studies to focus exclusively on the plain branches.
 Mennonite Quarterly Review, Journal of Mennonite Studies, and Brethren Life & Thought—among others—have occasional articles about the plain people but mainly focus on mainstream Anabaptists.
-And unlike these journals, JAPAS emphasizes positivist research—the empirical and theoretical—more than the idealist—the philosophical, theological, or compositional—although all categories of knowledge making are welcome for consideration.
+JAPAS welcomes a variety of approaches to knowledge-making, including the empirical, the theoretical, the ideational (humanities), and the applied.

 The goals for JAPAS include